roeyhappy/AIoT-workshop/README.md

 3. root_cert is used to identify the server is the real server.
 4. private_key is used to unlock the message that received from servers.
-5. device_cert is used to let server identify the device is the real device.
+5. device_cert is used to let server identify the device is the real device. you can find all this information in Raspberry /home/pi/AIoTlab/

 ### TransmitIoTData()
 This function is used to transmit message to IoT core.
 There are four variables you need to work with: